Hadi1988yzp/SafeLife-Iot-Safety-System-/README.md

 ---

-⭐ This project is part of my embedded systems and robotics portfolio.
+⭐ SafeLife is part of my embedded systems and robotics project portfolio.